edubadges/badgr-ui/README.md

 # nginx.conf
-Edit the enclosed nginx.conf and change the local hosts.
+Edit the enclosed nginx.conf.sample and change to your situation.

 # Build the Docker container
 Example build routine using the included Dockerfile and docker-compose.yml: